Coddenham Duke's Headhistorical era: 21st century

 opened 15th Cent

 grid reference TM 134 542Something we've got wrong about this establishment?
 Something more you think we should know about it?
 Please email us

 listed building grade II

 View in Google Earth

 CAMRA Ipswich & East Suffolk branch.

 A cosy 15th century local with public bar and separate games room.
-Families and dogs welcome.
-Large secluded garden up a flight of steps from car park.
+Families and dogs were welcome.
+There was a large secluded garden up a flight of steps from the car park.
 No food.
-Friendly welcome.

 THIS PUB CLOSED AT THE END OF OCTOBER 2014 AND IS CURRENTLY (NOV 2014) UP FOR SALE EITHER LEASEHOLD OR FREEHOLD.
 An application for conversion to residential use has been lodged.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (*** Last Orders is a free local newsletter - published by Suffolk CAMRA members since 1978)